emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 2 actions\
 Once per day, you can activate this ability to turn into an animal of Challenge Rating 0.
 All you statistics and abilities are replaced by the statistics and abilities of the beast, except your Intelligence, Wisdom, and Charisma scores.
 You still retain your personality and return to your original form in 1 hour or until you spend an action do end the spell.

+### Natural Medicine
+Nature\
+Constant\
+You can apply natural cures to heal your allies.
+You can use Nature instead of Medicine to Treat Wounds.
+If you’re in the wilderness, you might have easier access to fresh ingredients, allowing you to gain a +2 circumstance bonus to your check to Treat Wounds using Nature, subject to the GM’s determination.

 ### Pickpocket
 Sleight of hand\
 1 action\